 Ohio RCRC is led by our executive director and a Board of Trustees.
 We are currently searching for more board members who offer a range of skills, experiences, and connections and will enhance our religious, geographic, ethnic, and racial diversity.
 Help us promote reproductive justice for all Ohioans - email us at firstname.lastname@example.org to receive a board member application.

-With a decade of campaign, advocacy, and communications experience at the intersections of faith and politics, Elaina loves listening to people’s stories and engaging communities for social change.
-She has served as a gender justice advocate and community organizer for various nonprofits and campaigns, including Sojourners, Women’s Action for New Directions, and Obama for America.
+With a decade of campaign, advocacy, and communications experience, Elaina loves listening to people’s stories and engaging communities for social change.
+She has worked for various nonprofits and campaigns at the intersection of faith and politics — including Sojourners, Red Letter Christians, Women’s Action for New Directions, and Obama for America.

 Megan M. Hunter, Esq.